Agentic AI Apps

 For example, an AI agent might summarize a team’s project updates, draft a progress report, or proactively schedule follow-up meetings.
 This allows employees to focus on higher-value strategic work, while AI manages the operational rhythm.

 Q4.
-What are the benefits of using AI for workplace?
+What are the benefits of using AI for the workplace?

 AI delivers measurable improvements across enterprise workflows and employee experience.
 Key benefits include: